-On average nationwide, ceiling fan installation costs between $75 and $275.
+Ceiling fan installation costs between $75 and $275.
 That price just includes labor, not the cost of the ceiling fan itself, and varies according to the complexity of the job.
-The price of a ceiling fan, which most homeowners will have to buy before hiring an electrician, ranges from $50 for a small, basic model, to $1,000 or more for larger ceiling fans with extra features.
+The price of a ceiling fan, which most homeowners will have to buy before hiring an electrician, ranges from $50 for a small, basic model to $1,000+ for larger ceiling fans with extra features.

 Ceiling fans are a great way to cool down a room in the summer, distribute warm air in winter, improve air circulation, or blast out the stink of the fish you just cooked for dinner.
 A ceiling fan can also save money on energy costs because it's more affordable than air conditioning.
 Since it will improve air circulation, it may enable you to run your air conditioner and heat less often while still maintaining a comfortable indoor temperature.

 Since it involves electrical work, installing a ceiling fan is not a job you want to DIY.
-Before you hire a professional electrician to help, get an estimate on how much a new ceiling fan and installation will cost you.
+Before you hire a professional ceiling fan installation service to help, get an estimate on how much a new ceiling fan and installation will cost you.

 What's in this guide?

-Additional electrical tasks, like adding a wall switch where there wasn't one before, can increase the total cost of installation.
+Additional electrical tasks, such as adding a wall switch where there wasn't one before, can increase the total cost of installation.

 A common electrical add-on is installing a new circuit.
-The nationwide average cost of installing a new circuit is $130 to $290.
+The cost of installing a new circuit is estimated at $130-$290.
 A ceiling fan uses the same amount of electricity as a ceiling light.
 If the ceiling fan you're installing has a light kit on it, you may need to pay a pro to install a new circuit that can handle the light and the fan motor without overloading.

-Installing new wiring costs $6 to $8 per foot and is necessary if you aren't replacing a pre-existing fixture but installing a new one.
+Installing new wiring costs $6-$8 per foot and is necessary if you aren't replacing a pre-existing fixture but installing a new one.
 If there's already a light fixture or ceiling fan in the room where you're installing the new fan, the pro can easily install the new fan using existing wiring.
-If there was no fixture, the pro will need to create a place to hang the fan.
+If there was no fixture, the pro would need to create a place to hang the fan.
 This may mean running new wiring and cutting a hole in the ceiling.

 There are five different types of ceiling fans, each of which comes at a different price point.
 The type you choose will depend on the size and location of the room and your needs.